-Time spent in a rehabilitation center is critical for an addict who is trying to recover from addiction, whether that was to illicit drugs or alcohol.
-A sober companion may be advised to accompany these individuals when pink cloud sobriety ends and they are returning back home from the rehab.
+Time spent in a rehabilitation center is critical for an addict trying to recover from addiction, whether that was to illicit drugs or alcohol.
+A sober companion may be advised to accompany these individuals when pink cloud sobriety ends and they are returning home from the rehab.
 The National Institute on Drug Abuse found that between 40% and 60% of patients admitted to a drug rehab will relapse after they are released.
-Read further to know the role of personal companions during recovery and aftercare, and how they can reduce the risk of relapse?
+Read further to know the role of personal companions during recovery and aftercare and how they can reduce the risk of relapse.

 A sober companion may sometimes also be referred to in different ways.
-Whether talking about a sober companion or a sober coach, these are individuals that will accompany a person on their journey toward continued sobriety and recovery after a residential program was completed in a rehabilitation center.
+Whether talking about a sober companion, a sober coach, or even a recovery coach, these are individuals that will accompany a person on their journey toward continued sobriety and recovery after completing a residential program in a rehabilitation center.

-For many people, the idea of leaving the rehabilitation facility and entering an environment that can enable their addiction can be frightening.
-This is especially a concern when the person will be surrounded by others who might have drink alcohol or use illicit drugs.
-The idea of a recovery buddy is to provide the patient with the support they need to ensure they keep on the path of sobriety.
+For many people, the idea of leaving the rehabilitation facility and entering an environment that can be enabling their addiction and getting treatment can be frightening.
+This is especially a concern when the person will be surrounded by others who might drink alcohol or use illicit drugs.
+The idea of a recovery coach is to provide the patient with the support they need to ensure they keep on the path of sobriety during their treatment.